 https://ifrafragrance.org/standards-library

-Some brands like Dior do an outstanding job adapting to new guidelines, having their perfumers modify the existing formula and submitting them as new releases.
+Some brands, like Dior, do an outstanding job adapting to new guidelines, having their perfumers modify the existing formula and then submitting them as new versions.

 How to identify vintage perfumes (Easy methods):